benjkent/Hacking-with-Swift-UIKit-02-CountryFlag/README.md

 ## Project challenges
 * Show player's score in the navigaion bar
 * When the user touches the score text in navigation bar it displays the win loss rules.
-* When the player reaches either the win or loss score present a "new game option".
+* When the player reaches either the win or loss score, present a "new game option".
 * When player guesses the wrong flag, tell them the name of the country flag they incorrectly selected.

 ## Solution preview